 (November 20, 2017 / JNS) With one of the bloodiest civil wars in modern history winding down, world powers have been discussing the future of Syria.

-This month, the U.S., Russia and Jordan issued a new cease-fire deal that seeks to create “de-escalation” zones in southwest Syria that would bar foreign forces—namely Iran, the Lebanese terror group Hezbollah and Iranian-backed Shi’a militias—from operating there.
+This month, the United States, Russia and Jordan issued a new cease-fire deal that seeks to create “de-escalation” zones in southwest Syria that would bar foreign forces—namely, Iran, the Lebanese terror group Hezbollah and Iranian-backed Shi’a militias—from operating there.

-“I have clarified to our friends in Washington and our friends in Moscow that we will operate in Syria, including southern Syria, in accordance with our understanding and in accordance with our security needs,” Netanyahu recently said.
+“I have clarified to our friends in Washington and our friends in Moscow that we will operate in Syria, including southern Syria, in accordance with our understanding and in accordance with our security needs,” said Netanyahu recently.